Whenever I talk about what we do at Veuno it sounds great, but the moment we convert it into website copy it doesn’t sound the same.

 For some reason, I sucked all the personality out of the content and it was drier than the Sahara desert!

-This is not an ad, Terry is that good at what he does.
+This is not an ad, Terry is that good at what he does (click here to work with him).
 It was the best investment we had made this year to level up our copy and produce something we were proud of.

 Here’s how the Inner Circle Copy exercise works: